jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 In the example above, At line 3 corresponds to the BCI 0 of the method, so the first bytecode instruction

 ### sizes
-What is the impact on the classfile size:
+What is the impact on the classfile size?

+I took 2 different files:
+ - `LineNumbers.java`, the file we created above, quite small
+ - `CommandLine.java` is the single source file from [Picocli](https://picocli.info/) project

 |SourceFile|-g:none|-g|%|
 |-|-|-|-|